Wonton230/Wonton230/README.md

 # Welcome!

-My name is Caleb Won and I'm a games programmer who is particularly interested in physics, system design, and animations!
+My name is Caleb Won and I'm a games programmer who is particularly interested in physics, user interface design, AI, and animations!
 I currently live in the U.S. and am pursuing a Master's in Interactive Technology from Southern Methodist University in Texas.

 Here are some facts about me (as of 7/3/2025):